recolic/microsoft-intune-archlinux/README.md

 **Reboot** to make sure gnome-keyring-daemon is using the latest keyring file.

-Then, run `seahorse` to double-confirm your "login" keyring is not empty.
-It may ask you to enter the previous keyring password.
+Then, run `seahorse` to double-confirm your "login" keyring is unlocked and non-empty.
+It may ask you to enter the previous login password.

+> You could change the password but DO NOT remove the password protection!
+There is a known bug <https://gitlab.gnome.org/GNOME/gnome-keyring/-/issues/103>

 You are all set!